 We know what you’re thinking.
-People actually still use two way radios?
+Do people actually still use two-way radios?

 Really?